 Security?
 How close to the developers is this managed?
 Separate security departments are often understaffed.
 Do you keep an eye on the OWASP top ten?
 Are you religious about escaping strings when composing SQL queries?

 How close to continuous delivery are you?
 How long do rollbacks take?
 Do you use something like Ansible or puppet to manage your systems?
-Bonus points for terraform.
+Bonus points for terraform or docker.
 How fungible are your live servers?

 What other tools do you have and who chose them?
 Are you running popular systems for monitoring or code review or some open-source system that might wither on the vine?